-Chevenne, Wyo., Nov.
-2 .- Latest advices from the scene of Saturday evening's bloody battle between Sheriff Miller and posse of Weston county, and party of Sloux Indians for the Rose Bud agency, state that Sheriff W. H. Miller and Deputy Charles Frankenburgh of Newcastle were killed.
+(Special to the "News.")
+Cheyenne, Wyo., Nov.
+2 .- Latest advices from the scene of Saturday evening's bloody battle between Sheriff Miller and posse of Weston county, and party of Sioux Indians for the Rose Bud agency, state that Sheriff W. H. Miller and Deputy Charles Frankenburgh of Newcastle were killed.
 Six Indians were killed, ten wounded and five were captured.
 Four made their escape.
 Twenty horses, twelve wagons, and considerable game and Indian paraphernalia were also captured.
-The posse under Hackney and Davis reached New Castle this morning with the dead bodies of Miller and Frankenburg, the ten wounded Indians, prisoners and horses and outfits.
+The posse under Hackney and Davis reached New Castle this morning with the dead bodies of Miller and Frankenburg, the ten wounded Indians, prisoners and horses and outfits, JOHN OWENS ON TRAIL.